LDubya/OpenKeyNav/docs/structural-navigation-mode-brief.md

 - Scan contexts after the active context in document order.
 Do not wrap.
 - Skip contexts with no focus targets.
-- When the active context is heading-backed H1–H5, require the next authored heading level, H(n+1), regardless of its inferred structural-tree depth.
+- When the active context is heading-backed H1–H5, require the closest available deeper authored rank, regardless of generic DOM wrappers.
   Semantic regions associated with headings use their inherited level.
-This prevents an H2 command from entering an unrelated unheaded context or an H4 merely because either appears first.
+This prevents an H2 command from entering an unrelated unheaded context or an H5 merely because it appears before an available H3 or H4.
-- When the active context is unheaded at hierarchy level n, first look for the next nonempty authored H(n+1) context.
-If none exists, require a nonempty unheaded destination exactly one canonical structural hierarchy level deeper.
-  Thus the document/root at level 1 can narrow to the first available H2, and a second command from that H2 can narrow to the first following H3.
+- When the active context is unheaded, enter the first nonempty context at the shallowest authored heading level present.
+Do not derive a starting rank from DOM ancestry or semantic-container nesting.
+Another command continues from that newly active authored rank.
 - Activate the first qualifying context and focus the first target in its flattened sequence.
 - H6 is the boundary for this page-forward heading fallback.
 It does not block a